danielashrafk/Memories-Project/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d0fac536-c9da-4f6a-89ef-4587d91bde71/deploy-status)](https://app.netlify.com/sites/daniel-memories-app/deploys)

+The deployment is unstable, so if it doesn't load please follow the steps below:

 Create, Read, Update & Delete your memories!

 Go into the directory of client and server, do 'npm install' and then 'npm start'.